aksharbisht2002/Cloud-Kitchen-Application/README.md

 2. Open the project in Android Studio.
-3. ## Coding Languages

-BookMyEvent is developed using the following programming languages:

-- **Java**: Java is the primary language used for developing the Android application.
-It is the standard language for Android development and provides robust features for building mobile applications. like :- signup.java , login.java

-- **XML**: XML is used for designing the user interface layouts of the application.
-Android's layout files are written in XML, defining the structure and appearance of the app's screens. like :- signup.xml . login.xml

-- **SQL**: SQL (Structured Query Language) is used for managing and querying the database in the application.
-It is used to store and retrieve data related to events, user accounts, bookings, etc.    like :- database.sql

-4. Build and run the application on an Android emulator or a physical device.
+3. Build and run the application on an Android emulator or a physical device.

 ## Dependencies